Call 844-707-8800

 Truth #6: Being an insurance agent isn’t just about selling insurance.

+You’ll wear many hats beyond marketing and selling insurance policies.
+If you do your job right, you can play a vital role in your clients’ lives.
 “I’d honestly say you're like a therapist.
 You have to ask questions and find those heartstrings.
-If you don’t know what's important to somebody, you can't properly protect them.”
+If you don’t know what's important to somebody, you can't properly protect them,” Hahn says.

 Working as an insurance agent can become an amazing career that empowers you to make people’s lives better as you enrich your own.
-But it takes is a solid work ethic, patience, and the commitment to treating every client with dignity and respect.
+But it takes a solid work ethic, patience, and the commitment to treating every client with dignity and respect.

 Now that’s a solid insurance policy for professional success.